dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 Now let's test for Russia and Mexico.

 But first, let's discuss how our French embeddings can generate word vectors for vocabulary in a different language.
-FastText use subword embeddings when complete embeddings do not exist.
+FastText uses subword embeddings when complete embeddings do not exist.
 For example, we can assume the presence of a word embedding vector for the word `Roi`, but we face an out-of-vocabulary (OOV) for the word `H1A1` since this word is not a real word.
-The trick with fastText is that they create compose embeddings using the subword with fixed window size (length of the subword) when facing OOV word.
+The trick with fastText is that it creates composite embeddings using the subword with fixed window size (length of the subword) when facing OOV words.
 For example, a two characters window embeddings of `H1A1` would be the aggregated embeddings of the subword `H1`, `1A` and `A1`.

 ```python
 ru_loader = DataLoader(ru_data, batch_size=batch_size, collate_fn=pad_collate_fn)